bentoml/Yatai/docs/source/installation/yatai_deployment.rst

           export DOCKER_REGISTRY_SECURE=false
           export DOCKER_REGISTRY_BENTO_REPOSITORY_NAME=yatai-bentos

-    .. tab-item:: Install docker registry
+    .. tab-item:: Install New Docker Registry

-        .. note:: Do not recommend for production
+        .. note:: Do not recommend for production because this installation does not guarantee high availability.

         1. Install the docker-registry helm chart